cloudfoundry/bpm-release/docs/config.md

 bpm run -e KEY=value -e ... [...]
 ```

+**Note:** The environment variable flag should not be used for secret values as
+these strings will appear in the process table.

 The both flags can be specified multiple times.
 The volume flag can use the
 `writable`, `mount_only`, or `allow_executions` options.